 Aligning your staff

 What good is a merger strategy if your employees aren’t on board?
 As we’ve said, mergers can result in employee turnover if not managed correctly.
 Employees who aren’t adequately informed often feel anxious about what will happen next and wonder if their positions are being replaced or eliminated.
 Upset employees can have a negative impact on your customers’ experiences with the bank.
 An effective and transparent communication plan can help mollify these risks.

 There’s no doubt – communicating effectively with your staff is absolutely crucial to merger success.
 The only thing as important is communicating effectively with your prospects and customers.
 And that’s what we’ll take a look at next time.

-Fill out the form below and get your complete copy of our whitepaper to learn why communicating effectively with your customers is just as important as communicating with your employees, and consider some proven tips for dealing with internal matters.
+Download the complete copy of our “Bank Merger Communications” whitepaper to learn why communicating effectively with your customers is just as important as communicating with your employees, and consider some proven tips for dealing with internal matters.

 We help brands identify the often hard-to-define intangibles that set them apart, and then craft and effectively tell their stories across any and all appropriate channels.
 It’s what we do, and we’d like to do it for you.